HeTalksInMaths/aqumen-demo/README.md

 ## What's included

+All runtime code remains in the `cua-agent` package so you can run or extend the agent without pulling in the original demo's frontend.
+The most important modules are:

 * `cua-agent/cli_gpt5.py` – command-line entrypoint for launching the agent
 * `cua-agent/agent/gpt5_agent.py` – main agent loop and action parsing
 * `cua-agent/computers/` – abstract computer interface and the default local Playwright implementation
-* `cua-agent/utils.py` – shared helpers for API calls, screenshots, and action parsing
+* `cua-agent/utils.py` – shared helpers for API calls, screenshots, and action parsing (including the OpenAI/Azure client logic)
 * `cua-agent/requirements.txt` – Python dependencies to install

+> **Where is the OpenAI call made?**
+>
+> The agent ultimately routes every model request through `create_chat_completion` inside `cua-agent/utils.py`.
+That function
+> detects whether you configured standard OpenAI credentials or Azure OpenAI, selects the correct base URL, and issues the
+> `chat.completions.create(...)` call with your selected GPT model.
+No Anthropic or Bedrock clients are bundled.

 Everything else from the original repository (React frontend, Tailwind config, optional docs) has been removed so this stays as small as possible.